THOMASELOVE/432-quizzes-2024/quiz2/README.md

 ## What is available now?

-A fairly complete draft of the instructions for Quiz 2 is now available here.
+A fairly complete draft of [the instructions for Quiz 2 is now available](https://github.com/THOMASELOVE/432-quizzes-2024/blob/main/quiz2/432_quiz2_2024_instructions_only.pdf).

-- Note that this draft of instructions will disappear when we provide the final main PDF file of instructions and questions.
+- This "instructions only" draft will disappear when we provide the final main PDF file of instructions and questions.